Access Modifiers in Java (Public, Private, Protected, Default) – Beginner Guide

 3. protected

-- Within the same class
+- Accessible in same class

-- Within the same package
+- Accessible in same package

-4. default (no keyword)
+4. default (package-private)

 - Accessible only within the same package

-- No explicit keyword needed
+- No explicit keyword used

-Access Modifiers Comparison
+Access Modifiers Comparison Table

 | Modifier | Same Class | Same Package | Subclass | Other Package |